larrytheliquid/gtt12/README.md

 ## Galois Tech Talk ##

-How abstractions that appear as type classes (e.g. in Haskell), behave when extended with propositions in a dependently typed setting (e.g. in Agda).
+How abstractions that appear as type classes (e.g. in Haskell) behave when extended with propositions in a dependently typed setting (e.g. in Agda).

-Covers depenent records, scoping, equational reasoning, and instance arguments.
+Covers dependent records, scoping, equational reasoning, and instance arguments.

 ## [Elisp for slides/presentation mode](https://gist.github.com/3504585) ##